Jupiters

 The Jupiters (جوپیٹرز) were a Pakistani band who are considered one of the pioneers of pop music in Pakistan.

 Although the band released only a few albums, it became a nursery for many notable future singers.
 The hit song "Yaaro Yehi Dosti Hai" sung by one of the vocalists Ali Azmat topped the music charts in Pakistan in the early 1990s, and is still a famous number there.
 This popular song is from their album Jupiters Vol.1, released in 1989.

-Jupiters band disbanded in the late 1990s and is remembered as a party band in the city of Lahore.
-The band's drummer-cum-composer, Sahir Ali Bagga, became an influential composer in his solo career and was behind several hits by acclaimed singer, Rahat Fateh Ali Khan.
+The Jupiters disbanded in the late 1990s and is remembered as a party band in the city of Lahore.
+The band's drummer-cum-composer Sahir Ali Bagga became an influential composer in his solo career and was behind several hits by acclaimed singer Rahat Fateh Ali Khan.